Emailing Receipts, Letters and Statements

 ReceiptEmailTextWindow

-The From Name and Email address in this window will be your name and email address, as configured in Maintenance à Email Sending Configuration.
-The signature block at the end of the Body will be based on what you have entered in Maintenance à Organization Info.
+The From Name and Email address in this window will be your name and email address, as configured in Maintenance Email Sending Configuration.
+The signature block at the end of the Body will be based on what you have entered in Maintenance Organization Info.
 However, you can edit the Subject line and Body to be however you want them to be.
-The Body is just plain text, so you cannot include fonts or images.
-Your edits to the Subject and Body will be saved for the next time you email receipts or statements.
-Please note that once they have been saved once, even if you change the organization info in Maintenance à Organization Info, the signature block in the Body will not change - you will have to also change it there, the next time you email receipts or statements.
+The Body is normally just plain text, so you cannot include fonts or images.
+(However, see below for an option for those users who know HTML to change it to HTML, which does allow fonts, images, etc.) Your edits to the Subject and Body will be saved for the next time you email receipts or statements.
+Please note that once they have been saved once, even if you change the organization info in Maintenance Organization Info, the signature block in the Body will not change - you will have to also change it there, the next time you email receipts or statements.

-After clicking OK in that window, the program will start to create PDF files for each receipt or statement for each donor that has an email address, then send those as an email attachment, with the Subject line and Body you specified in the window above.
+After clicking OK in that window, the program will start to create PDF files for each receipt or statement for each donor that has an email address, then send those as an email attachment, with the Subject line and Body you specified in the window above, and the optional additional attachment.
 (Of course, if you selected to skip sending emails, and only print, in the first window above, this step will not be done.)

 Next, after a message telling you how many emails were sent, unless you specified to skip the printing for donors without email addresses in the first window above, it will print those ones to your printer.
 Obviously, those ones then need to be mailed out or distributed directly to the donors as usual.